Make This the Year You Finally See the Aurora Borealis

 Canada’s Yukon territory is hella remote, and the wild and rugged landscape provides stellar aurora borealis displays.
 From Dawson City’s Midnight Dome observation tower (it overlooks the Yukon River and Klondike valley) to the various aurora-centric lodges in Whitehorse, the region has loads of places to hunker down under colorful skies.
 In Whitehorse, you can see the northern lights from the comfort of your room at the Northern Lights Hotel & Spa.
 Windows in the resort’s standalone, mini chalets stretch nearly floor-to-ceiling for front-row views of the dancing lights.

 Panhandle National Forests, Idaho

-The Pacific Northwest’s famously cloudy skies don’t fare particularly well for those who want to see the northern lights, but just over the Washington border, conditions in Idaho’s panhandle are better.
+The Pacific Northwest’s famously cloudy skies don’t bode particularly well for those who want to see the northern lights, but just over the Washington border, conditions in Idaho’s panhandle are better.
 The 2.5 million acres of protected forests mostly see clear nights from January to March.
 We won’t lie, sightings aren’t common—activity needs to be strong to reach this far south—but even faint lights can produce spectacular photos, as cameras’ sensors can pick up more vivid activity than the naked eye.

 Yellowknife, Northwest Territories, Canada

 North of Alberta, another standout Canadian location is just outside our typical range of coverage, but it’s worth noting as the so-called “aurora capital of North America.”
 More than 240 nights of lights from August through mid-April means you can see the most spectacular light show on Earth even in the warmer months.
 Book a tour (with dinner) to Aurora Village, a picturesque viewing point with teepees heated by wood-burning stoves.
 For a more out-there experience, take a bush plane to the backcountry log cabins at the rustic-luxe Blachford Lake Lodge & Wilderness Resort.